 Laboratory for Functional Polymers

-Our competences include chemical synthesis, chemical and physical characterization as well as thin film device fabrication using a wide number of printing and coating techniques.
-In Empa’s printing and wet coating competence centre we explore large scale processing of our developed materials.
-It is our aim to promote technology transfer and to participate in research and development projects with our industrial partners, taking advantage of our competences in polymer science and technology.
+It is our aim to promote technology transfer and to participate in research and development projects with our industrial partners, taking advantage of our competences in polymer science and technology as well as synthesis.
 We also offer services to our industrial customers in the field of polymer technology, failure analysis of plastics as well as chemical and physical analysis.

 The laboratory is organized into three research groups.
 The group Structured Organic Films for Functional Devices focusses on designing and building opto-electronic devices.
 The main emphasis of the Functional Polymeric Materials group is on elastomeric materials and their applications.
 The group Functional Thin Film Solution Processing is dealing with printing processes for manufacturing and scale-up, as well as exploiting self-assembly inherent to solution processing.

 Tel. +41 58 765 47 40